PMBio/MB_scSeq/Figure03/Readme.md

 **bulkRNA_GSEA_analysis.R** - R script to run GSEA on the DEGs from the bulk RNA-sequencing data.

-**XX.R** - R script to create violin plots from the upregulated and downregulated genes resulting from the bulk RNA DESeq2 analysis.
-The boxplots are shown in Figure3.
+**ct_score_boxplots.R** - R script to create boxplots plots from the upregulated and downregulated genes resulting from the bulk RNA DESeq2 analysis.